barnacl437/blog/posts/article/lecoo-n155a.md

 IDK what it is.
 Maybe it's a new brand?
 I've heard that it's sold within China, but I have no idea why did Lenovo supplied these to a retailer located outside China (I bought it in a store in Hanoi).

+To say, Lecoo is technically a subbrand owned by Lenovo, however there are absolutely no appearance or trace of Lenovo branding on this device.
+Yet again on the Chinese Lenovo website there are entries pertaining to, or having information about this device.

 I was impressed by how it managed to be incredibly thin and lightweight, while having some power sufficient for me to do a plethora of works.

 Visually looking, it is sleek and thin.
 I can even put it on the stool and work with it all days long.